What, got a problem? This is a real man’s single-humbucker setup!!

 Comment

-This guitar embodies the classic hard rock sound of the ’80s.
-It’s a manly single-humbucker setup! (lol) For model Bass, I chose the Fender Japan “Extrad” Strat—the pinnacle of Japanese-made Fender guitars at the time.The flamed neck is amazing!
-It’s a bit embarrassing because it gives away my age, but when I started playing electric guitar in my teens in the late ’70s, I relied on a Greco made by Fuji Stringed Instruments, and I had such fond memories of it that I absolutely wanted to build this guitar using Fuji Stringed Instruments parts.
+This guitar is inspired by classic 80s hard rock.
+It’s a manly single-coil setup! (lol) For model Bass, I chose the Fender Japan Extrad Strat, which was the pinnacle of Japanese-made guitars at the time.The flamed neck is amazing!
+It’s a bit embarrassing because it gives away my age, but when I started playing electric guitar in my teens back in the late ’70s, I used a Greco made by Fuji Stringed Instruments, and I had such fond memories of it that I absolutely wanted to build this guitar using Fuji Stringed Instruments parts.

 For the tremolo unit, I went with the early Floyd Rose FRT-3, which had a massive influence on the hard rock scene back then.
-I deliberately skipped the lock nut and opted for Sperzel locking tuners instead.The key feature is a single VooDoo humbucker pickup mounted directly and angled at the bridge.
+I deliberately skipped the lock nut and opted for Sperzel locking tuners instead.The key feature is a single VooDoo humbucker pickup mounted directly on the rear in a slanted position.
 I changed the fingerboard to a 305R to suit my taste and had it refretted with jumbo frets.
-It’s been extended to 24 frets, and I added a playful touch by scalloping only the high-position frets.
+It was extended to 24 frets, and I added a playful touch by scalloping only the high positions.

-I love the rich midrange, the warmth, and the punchy, responsive sound that’s characteristic of an alder body.
+I love the rich midrange and the sound’s persistence and bite that are characteristic of an alder body.

 Modifications